vulnersCom/api/README.md

 ## Obtaining Vulners API key

 Please, register at [Vulners website](https://vulners.com).
-Go to the personal menu by clicking at your name at the right top corner.
+Go to the personal menu by clicking on your name in the right top corner.
 Follow "API KEYS" tab.
-Generate API key with scope "api" and use it with the library.
+Generate an API key with scope "api" and use it with the library.

 # Functions and methods

-All the callable methods are using [Vulners REST API](https://vulners.com/docs).
+All the callable methods use [Vulners REST API](https://vulners.com/docs).

 ### Search in database
 ```python